 The multi-talented Isaac Mizrahi

-, whose resume includes actor, host, writer, designer and producer, is showcasing his vocals as part of Music Monday at Bay Street in Sag Harbor.
+, whose resume includes actor, host, writer, designer and producer, is showcasing his vocals as part of Music Monday at Bay Street

 We recently caught up with Mizrahi to learn more about the show, his musical inspirations, the Hamptons, and more.